-If your cat has started developing interest in what you cook, you may be wondering if the crispy and crunchy zucchini would be a suitable addition to its diet.
+If your cat has started developing an interest in what you cook, you may be wondering if the crispy and crunchy zucchini would be a suitable addition to the cat’s diet.
 You may be pleased to know that while many plants are toxic to cats, zucchini is not.

 While cats are naturally carnivorous, in addition to eating meat, fish, and chicken, they require a balanced diet just like humans do.
-Although felines don’t require vegetables in their diet, adding cat-friendly veggies like zucchini occasionally can provide them with valuable vitamins.
+Although felines don’t require vegetables in their diet, adding cat-friendly veggies like zucchini occasionally can provide them with healthy antioxidants.

 In this article, you’ll discover how zucchini can fit into a kitty’s diet, how to introduce it, and why you should.